Omerl98/BookInfo/README.md

 1. Clone the repo
 2. Install Python and Pip
+3. Open BookInfo folder through your terminal
-3. Install virtualenv and create a virtual environment in your project folder.
+4. Install virtualenv and create a virtual environment in your project folder.
 ```
+pip install virtualenv
 virtualenv env
 ```

-3. Open BookInfo folder through your terminal
 4. Activate the virual environment

   for windows: